 Your annual tax-free allowance is split into 52 equal amounts because a year normally has 52 weekly paydays.
 In reality, a year actually has 52 full weeks plus an extra day (or two if it’s a leap year).
 However, every four years it works out that there are 53 paydays in the same tax year due to the way the weekdays fall, or because of a leap year.

-As the 2018/19 tax year runs from the 6th April 2018 to 5th April 2019 it works out as having 53 Fridays in this tax year.
-Therefore, contractors paid weekly on a Friday will actually receive 53 payments this year.
+As the 2018/19 tax year ran from 6th April 2018 to 5th April 2019 it works out as having 53 Fridays in the tax year.
+Therefore, contractors paid weekly on a Friday will actually have received 53 payments for that tax year.
 Week 53 may also affect contractors who are paid bi-weekly and every four weeks in certain years as they may receive 27 payments instead of the normal 26 (bi-weekly), or 14 payments instead of the normal 13 (paid every four weeks).

-How does it affect the amount of tax I pay?
+How does it affect the amount of tax I pay for 2018/19?